John McCurry

-John McCurry (born June 24, 1957) is an American musician and composer, a guitarist, songwriter and singer based in New York City.
+John McCurry (born June 24, 1957) is an American musician, songwriter and composer based in New York City.
 He has worked with many well-known musical artists, including Chicago, Cyndi Lauper, Billy Joel, David Bowie, Alice Cooper, John Waite, Belinda Carlisle, Julian Lennon, Joss Stone, Katy Perry, The Jonas Brothers, and Elliott Yamin.

 In 1983, McCurry played lead guitar in the band Cool It Reba.
 He was lead guitarist in Cyndi Lauper's touring band in the early 1980s.
 He has also performed in other bands on concert tours, including Anita Baker's Rhythm of Love World Tour in 1994–1995, and John Waite's 1985 American tour.
-As a performer, McCurry was visually distinctive because of his naturally bright red hair.
+As a performer, all through his younger years, McCurry was visually distinctive because of his naturally bright red hair.

 On the website allmusic.com, John McCurry is credited as composer on 119 music albums.
 His genres are described as pop/rock and classical, and his styles as vocal music and opera.
 He is credited with guitar on 67 albums, out of which ten specify electric guitar, nine specify acoustic guitar, and four specify bass guitar.
 He is credited with vocals on seven albums, lyricist on one, arranger on one, producer on one, and text on one.
 He also has one credit each for coral sitar, banjo and accordion.
 McCurry is listed as either main personnel, performer, primary artist, or guest artist on 10 albums.

 McCurry has also written songs for film and television.
 He has songwriting credits for soundtrack songs: 11 on film soundtracks, 2 on a TV film soundtrack and one in a television series soundtrack.
 He has a performer credit for one soundtrack song, and has "music department" credits as vocalist on one film, and for electric guitar on one TV series.